arthur-75/YOLOv5-Cpp/README.md

 ### Quick start

 > **IMPORTANT**
-> Depending on the network you are connected to, you may need to add proxy
+> you have to add yolov5s.onnx inside the app folder
-> settings.
-The file that needs those settings is ~/.docker/config.json.
-For
-> reference go to https://docs.docker.com/network/proxy/ and a [script for
-> Axis device
-> here](../../FAQs.md#how-can-i-set-up-network-proxy-settings-on-the-axis-device).

 1. Standing in your working directory run the following commands: